[vc_row][vc_column][vc_column_text]Read time: 5 minutes

 - Goldman Sachs, the poster boy of Wall Street has also pitched in with “$300 million to aid small businesses and communities suffering through the coronavirus crisis.
 The package includes $250 million in emergency small business loans and $25 million in grants to Community Development Financial Institutions”.

 But these actions are focused more on the current fight with the Coronavirus.
-The long-term issue and the trillion-dollar question is determining how will it change the Small Business Lending Industry.
+The long-term issue and the trillion-dollar question is determining how will it change the Small Business Lending Industry, with businesses managing employees and taxing differently and using resources online and changing the W2 wage as well.

 These are the major impact points which will change the small business lending market forever: